tallman5/strong-strap/README.md

 # strong-strap

-strong-strap uses TS/TSX files for strongly typing most of the form components and styling, based on Bootstrap.
-It is built mainly for use in a Gatsby project, however should work for typical React sites.
+strong-strap is an NPM package which uses TS/TSX files for strongly typing most of the form components and Bootrap based styling.

 Currently, strong-strap is a subset of an entire theme.
 As components are needed, they are added to the package.